DilanCF/CMSC412_notes/lecture/Lecture12.md

 *Video lookup*

+When CPU burst times are large, everyone has to wait.
+RR attempts to remedy this by setting a quantum time wherein processes must complete work within it before it gets preempted for the next process

 * Bunch of processes in ready queue
 * Take one, giv CPU for quantum time
   * Did not finish in time due to interurpt